MIT-Emerging-Talent/ET6-practice-code-review/collaboration/README.md

 ### 🏗️ Repository Management

 - Follow **naming conventions** for challenges that reflect their behavior.
-- Preferably, the branches/issues will be named as _"GP25_challenge-name"_
+- Preferably, the branches/issues will be named as *"GP25_challenge-name"*
 - Choose **1 or 2 people** to handle repository updates to ensure consistency.

 ### 🔧 Collaboration Tips

 - Stay **active on Slack** to stay in the loop and contribute effectively. 🖇️
-- Let’s make meetings productive and focused—plan ahead to avoid unnecessary delays.
+- Let’s make meetings productive and focused to avoid unnecessary delays.

 ---

 ## 🤝 Together, We’ll Rectify Pythons! 🐍✨

 With great communication, preparation, and teamwork?
 We’ll keep things rectified—just like PyRectifiers should! 🎉